ucloud/terraform-provider-ucloud/website/docs/r/lb.html.markdown

 * `tag` - (Optional) A tag assigned to load balancer, which contains at most 63 characters and only support Chinese, English, numbers, '-', '_', and '.'.
 If it is not filled in or a empty string is filled in, then default tag will be assigned.
 (Default: `Default`).
 * `remark` - (Optional) The remarks of the load balancer.
 (Default: `""`).
 * `security_group` - (Optional) The ID of the associated security group.
 The security_group only takes effect for ULB instances of request_proxy mode and extranet mode at present.
+* `listen_type` - (Optional, ForceNew) The type of listener.
+Possible values are `request_proxy` and `packets_transmit`.
+When `packets_transmit` was specified, you need to config the instances by yourself if the instances attach to the load balancer.
+You may refer to [configuration instruction](https://docs.ucloud.cn/network/ulb/fast/createulb/vservertype).

 ## Attributes Reference